Marcelo Mayer: Professional career

+Mayer began the 2024 season with Portland, ranked as the Red Sox' top minor-league prospect by Baseball America.
+In August, he was promoted to the Triple-A Worcester Red Sox, along with fellow-prospects Roman Anthony and Kyle Teel.
+At the time of his promotion, Mayer had posted a .307/.370/.480 slash line with Portland.

+Mayer was promoted to the major leagues on May 24, 2025, for a game against the Baltimore Orioles at Fenway Park.
+Due to an injury to Alex Bregman, Mayer started at third base in his MLB debut game.
+The following day, Mayer notched his first major-league hit, a single in the second inning, and his first extra-base hit, a double in the ninth inning.
+On June 6, Mayer hit his first career home run off New York Yankees pitcher Will Warren in the top of the fifth inning.
+It marked the first time that a Red Sox player recorded his first career home run at Yankee Stadium since September 7, 2013, when Xander Bogaerts hit his first career home run, also at Yankee Stadium.
+On June 11, Mayer hit two home runs against the Tampa Bay Rays, becoming the youngest Red Sox player to have a multi-homer game since Rafael Devers in 2018.
+He also became the third-youngest player in Red Sox history to have a multi-homer game within his first five career games, behind only Billy Conigliaro (21) and Ted Williams (20).
+In 44 appearances for Boston during his rookie campaign, Mayer batted .228/.272/.402 with four home runs and 10 RBI.
+On July 25, he was placed on the injured list due to a right wrist sprain.
+On August 17, manager Alex Cora announced that Mayer would require season-ending wrist surgery.

 Personal life

 Mayer became the third player from Eastlake High School to be selected in the first round of an MLB draft, joining Adrian Gonzalez (2000) and Keoni Cavaco (2019).
 Mayer grew up a fan of the New York Yankees.
 He has listed Corey Seager, Francisco Lindor, and Fernando Tatís Jr. as players he admires.
 Mayer has also listed Derek Jeter as an inspiration for the way he carried himself on and off the field as well as his love for winning.

 Mayer was raised in Chula Vista, and also has roots in Ambos Nogales where Mayer's family members have played baseball on both sides of the border.
-His parents, Enrique and Myriam Mayer, were both born in Nogales Municipality, Sonora, Mexico, and Mayer is also related to Hector "Chero" Mayer who played in the minor leagues with St. Louis Cardinals in the 1950s.
+His parents, Enrique and Myriam Mayer, were both born in Nogales Municipality, Sonora, Mexico, and Mayer is also related to Hector "Chero" Mayer who played in the minor leagues with the St. Louis Cardinals organization in the 1950s.